-I’ve read a book about a far-right internet subculture.
+I had read a book about a far-right internet subculture.
 It’s called “Kill All Normies: Online culture wars from 4chan and Tumblr to Trump and the alt-right” and it was written by Angela Nagle.
-I found the book topic quite interesting, so I’ve written a review on the book.
-It is mostly a summary of the book because I like when people write reviews this way.
-But also, there are some of my opinions on the topic and the book itself.
-Even though the publisher is Czech Journal of Political Science, I’ve written it in English.
+I found the book topic quite interesting, so I wrote a review on the book.
+It is mostly a summary of the book because I like it when people write reviews this way.
+However, there are some of my opinions on the topic and on the book itself.
+Even though the publisher is Czech Journal of Political Science, I wrote it in English.
 Therefore, you can read it on CEEOL or ResearchGate.
 With hindsight, I would be more critical to it.

-About the conference report, I think this kind of articles is an example of the bizarreness of the Czech legal scholars.
-When somebody here in the Czech Republic organizes a conference, there is also somebody who writes a report about it.
+Regarding the conference report, I think the fact that reviewed legal journals publish these reports is an example of the bizarreness of the Czech legal academia.
+When somebody here in Czechia organizes a conference, there is also somebody who writes a report about it.
 It mostly consists of a summary of the speakers’ names and their topics.
-In spite of the fact that nobody is interested in reading about a conference that has already happened, our journals are still publishing it.
+Even though nobody is interested in reading about a conference that has already happened, our journals still publish it.
 It was boring to write something like this.